RosettaCommons/demos/tutorials/denovo_structure_prediction/Denovo_structure_prediction.md

  ![folding_funnels.png](folding_funnels.png)
 The left plot shows that the lowest energy models also have the lowest rmsd - the simulation converged.
 On the right hand side, however, there is no convergence.
 Many very different models have low energies.
 A prediction would be highly questionable.
 > The plot you will get, should converge towards an rmsd of approx. 5 Angstrom.
+You can see what a larger run will look like by running the same steps using the score.sc file provided in the example_outputs directory.

 ####3.2.
 Extract the best (by score) of the generated models.
 5 Angstrom does not quite sound like Rosetta really solved the problem.
 The only way to find out is by looking at the best structure(s)